betaflight/betaflight.com/docs/wiki/configurator/firmware-flasher-tab.md

 :::note

-`Full chip erase` completely wipes the NVRAM, deleting all your saved configuration data, replacing it with new default values and the new data structure for the new firmware.<br/><br/>
+`Full chip erase` completely wipes the NVRAM, deleting all your saved configuration data, and replaces it with new default values and the new data structure for the new firmware.<br/><br/>

 `Full chip erase` should only be disabled when you are 100% certain that the configuration data structure has not changed since the last flash, otherwise incorrect configuration values may be retrieved by the new firmware, with potentially disastrous results.